skip to main content

 CenturyLink (or Lumen) and Spectrum overlap in nearly a dozen states.
 Both offer home fiber internet to some degree, but CenturyLink is mostly a DSL provider, while Spectrum offers cable internet.

 At first glance, CenturyLink’s fiber has the best megabits-per-dollar value for the long term.
 However, Spectrum fares better than CenturyLink in our latest customer satisfaction survey, surpassing it in speed, reliability, customer support, and overall satisfaction.
-Pricing is Spectrum’s only real setback, as it increases your rate after 12 or 24 months—CenturyLink doesn’t.
+Pricing is Spectrum’s only real setback, as it increases your rate after 12 months—CenturyLink doesn’t.

 Pros and cons: CenturyLink vs. Spectrum